1.1 The following definitions apply to these Terms and Conditions:

-4.8 After receipt of the written confirmation, and within the calendar year in which the request to re-issue a Voucher is made, you can submit a request for a replacement Voucher.
+4.8 After receipt of the written confirmation, and within the validity period in which the request to re-issue a Voucher is made, you can submit a request for a replacement Voucher.

 4.9 You are responsible for making your own enquiries with the Registered Provider to discuss participation information; including the availability of activities, additional costs, session times, restrictions, or any other requirements.

 4.10 You will still be required to complete and comply with the Registered Provider's participation processes, rules and regulations.

 4.11 Once a Voucher has been redeemed with a Registered Provider, you are not entitled to a refund of the participation fee equivalent to the Voucher amount under any circumstances, even if the Eligible Child does not participate in the activity.